SoildFaker/vimrc/README.md

 #Description
-This is a vim configuration specified for C/C++.It contains a vim RC file, a special highlight script for C program files, which makes your code file more colorful and lets you feel more comfortable while you are codding.
+This is a vim configuration file specified for C/C++.It contains a vim RC file, a special highlight script for C program files, which makes your code file more colorful and lets you feel more comfortable while you are codding.

 #Installation
 Installation is pretty easy.
 For the `.vimrc` file: just copy it to your '~' path, if you want to back up your old configuration, just copy your own '.vimrc' file to another path.